Date of Degree

 Copyright 2011 Scott Douglas Easton

 Easton, Scott Douglas.
-"Men who were sexually abused during childhood: an examination of factors that influence long-term mental health." doctoral dissertation, University of Iowa, 2011.
+"Men who were sexually abused during childhood: an examination of factors that influence long-term mental health." doctoral PhD diss., University of Iowa, 2011.